 Low on cash, however, he lands a job as a psychologist at a school for troubled teens.
 Seeing that he cannot survive on his measly do-gooder’s salary, Ponte Jr. decides to return to his old mob lifestyle, yanking him back into a world of drugs, booze, and unbridled Sodom and Gomorrah mayhem.

-Seemingly made for the role of the long-haired Ponte Jr., Spiegs lends his gripping portrayal of the ruthless hooligan to his Yonkers, New York, roots and solid acting chops.
+Seemingly made for the role of the long-haired Ponte Jr., Spiegs lends his gripping portrayal of the ruthless hooligan to his Yonkers, N.Y, roots and solid acting chops.

 “Somethings I drew from my real-life experience, and everything else was method acting, fellows,” Speigs quipped to the audience.